Introduction

 Explore First-Degree Heart Block: Definition, Causes, and Risk Factors

 A type one atrioventricular (AV) delay is characterized by a lag in the transmission of electrical signals through the AV node, resulting in an extended PR interval on the ECG.
 This condition is frequently asymptomatic and often identified incidentally during routine ECG screenings.
 Common causes include increased vagal tone, myocardial infarction, and the use of certain medications.
-Notably, primary AV impairment occurs in around 23.2% of individuals with hypertrophic cardiomyopathy (HCM), highlighting its significance in this population.
+Notably, it occurs in around 23.2% of individuals with hypertrophic cardiomyopathy (HCM), highlighting its significance in this population.

 - Data Extraction: Enhances accuracy by minimizing human error in data handling.